lichtgestalter/curvesim/README.md

 # curvesim
 A Star System and Lightcurve Simulator<br>
 <br>
-Curvesim calculates the movements and eclipses of celestial bodies and produces a video of this and of the resulting lightcurve.<br>
+Curvesim produces a video of the movements and eclipses of celestial bodies and of the resulting lightcurve.<br>
 <br>
-Specify mass, radius and other properties of some stars and planets in a configuration file.<br>
+Specify mass, radius, orbital elements and other properties of some stars and planets in a configuration file.<br>
 Then run "curvesim.py <configfilename>" to produce the video.
 The video shows simultanously a view of the star system from the top and from the side and the lightcurve of the system's total luminosity over time.<br>